m-labs/ionpak/README.md

 * LM339PT is in TSSOP package.
 Change for SOIC P/N
 * GDT200 minimum firing voltage is too low
 * the relay model should be changed to 9001-05-00.
 9001-05-02 is an undocumented normally closed variant.
+* D504 should follow the schematics in its datasheet
+* R502 should be connected to VCC